jeffreyjsung/jeffreyjsung.github.io/content/posts/signpost.md

     relative: false # when using page bundles set this to true
     hidden: false # only hide on current single page
 ---
+## About the Game
+The goal of the game is to move around and connect all the squares together into a sequence, so that every square's arrow points towards the square that follows it (though the next square can be any distance away in that direction).

+## Summary
+My first real project done in Java.